 By Month, 2018

-Note: Total number of hours alloted for permitted filming per month in 2018.
+Note: Total number of hours allotted for permitted filming that affected parking per month in 2018.

 Lack of Complaint Data

 Generally speaking, it is difficult to obtain data regarding complaints about the film industry.